Underutilized & Economically Distressed Areas Incentive

 Projects that complete at least 25% of their total production days in underutilized or economically distressed areas of Texas may receive 2.5% additional incentive percentage to a base incentive rate.

-Effective March 10, 2014, productions with one or more shooting locations not located in an underutilized or economically distressed area, but use a basecamp located in an underutilized or economically distressed area may now credit the shooting locations for which the basecamp serves toward the required 25% of filming days necessary to receive the underutilized/economically distressed bonus of 2.5%.
+Productions with one or more shooting locations not located in an underutilized or economically distressed area, but use a basecamp located in an underutilized or economically distressed area may now credit the shooting locations for which the basecamp serves toward the required 25% of filming days necessary to receive the underutilized/economically distressed bonus of 2.5%.

-Productions must have paid financial consideration to the owner/leaseholder of the basecamp property in order to be eligible for this rule.
+Applicants must have paid financial consideration to the owner/leaseholder of the basecamp property in order to be eligible for this rule.
 The basecamp location must be listed on the call sheets and/or other relevant production documentation.